 These are the big controversial questions of life.
-These are the kinds of questions that people tend to disagree about (ask your neighbors!) and yet they are the very questions that the authors of the Bible tackle head on, chapter after chapter, book after book, and they do so absolutely consistently.
+These are the kinds of questions that people tend to disagree about (ask your neighbors!) and yet these are the very questions the authors of the Bible tackle head on, chapter after chapter, book after book, and they do so absolutely consistently.

 C. The Bible was written by approximately 40 different authors.

-E. The Bible was written over a period of approximately 1500+ years.
+E. The Bible was written over a period of approximately 1500+ years (1446 BC – AD 95)